RUSA will adopt a Business Plan to document fiscal strategies for the division that will focus and direct efforts. These

 Statement should not be included in the text of a letter concerning other committee business since it must be forwarded to ALA Accounting.

 Original receipts for the expenses must be included.

 Seeking funding outside of RUSA:

 RUSA members, committees, sections and other units may not make any formal requests for contributions on behalf of the division to potential donors without first clearing the request with the RUSA executive director.
 Solicitations for support are coordinated by the RUSA executive director and the Vendor Relations Liaison.
-Source: RASD Board, June, 1986; reaffirmed by RUSA Executive Committee, October, 2006.The RUSA office has prepared a sponsorship packet with standard levels of support, advertising specifications and other key information for sponsors.
+Source: RASD Board, June, 1986; reaffirmed by RUSA Executive Committee, October, 2006The RUSA office has prepared a sponsorship packet with standard levels of support, advertising specifications and other key information for sponsors.
 It can be found HERE.

 Contact the RUSA executive director and indicate the funding need, vendors you wish to contact and amount you will request from each.